PotMasterz/CVFM-POT/README.md

 Don't care about this Legals and Disclaimers in Jenyee Edit Version you will gain two more features for admin mode
-- unlock mode (make you able to use parent directories
+- unlock mode (make you able to use parent directories)
 - parent directories (allow you to see other people files) (you will be able to rename, edit, delete other people files)

 --- version 1.1 update ---
 - Downloading files. (only your files)
 - Quick share download link button. (only your files)
 - Add a wait time to temporary fix f5 spam issues
+- website them back to original

+--- update plan for 1.1.1 ---
+- Downloading file that is not yours
+- sharing files that is not yours

+--- update plan for 1.2
+- user are able to change app theme

 --- Contact ---
 Instagram: @real_jenyee